 Hamilton, Palmer and Thompson were free, the others had been shot dead or recaptured.
 Either way, it didn’t matter.
 After being sentenced to die Ray had proclaimed to reporters that he would escape from the Death House.
 The reporters put it down to criminal bravado at the time, as did the Texas prison system.
 Ray’s boast had now became a fact.
 For the first time in its history (though not the last) the Texas Death House had been successfully breached.

-They did.
 Neither the Texas courts or State Governor were remotely inclined to intervene.
-As they were already condemned men when they last escaped there was no problem arranging the earliest possible execution date.
-Ray, always so cocky and arrogant, always needling Clyde about his superior skill and bravery, didn’t face his own end quite so bravely.
-He spent his final day growing progressively more fearful to the point of prison staff fearing he’d have to be carried or manhandled on his final walk.
+As they were already condemned men when they escaped there was no problem arranging the earliest possible execution date.
+Ray, always so cocky and arrogant, always needling Clyde about his superior skill and nerve, didn’t face his own end quite so bravely.
+He spent his final day growing progressively more fearful, prison staff fearing he’d have to be carried or manhandled on his final walk.
 Palmer was calmer and seemed more resigned to his fate.

 Hurbie was only 20 years old, had spent his childhood surrounded by notorious criminals, had never had a stable upbringing (he remarked that his time on Death Row was the longest period in his life spent in one place) and seemed as indifferent to his own death as that of his victim.
 He faced his death with greater composure than his cocky, arrogant uncle.
 Standing by the chair he simply tapped his foot while the warden read out the death warrant and.
 When seated, strapped down and asked for his final words he said simply:

 “What is there to say?
 Let’s get on with it!”